Pulsedive FAQs

 Basic account users can submit and scan indicators, as well as add comments to indicator and threat pages.

-Our enrichment and evaluation process is designed to avoid false positives, but we do have a trusted group of Contributors and Admins with elevated permissions who can further vet and update data.
+Our enrichment and evaluation process is designed to avoid false positives, but we do have a trusted group of Contributors, Researchers, and Admins with elevated permissions who can further vet and update data.
 Message us at support@pulsedive.com if you have questions or find an issue with our data.

 How do you keep data recent and relevant?